FrederikHeck/STA-Algorithm/README.md

 To know more about the project check out files in **doc/** or the pdf in **present/**.
 The compiled code is in **out/**.

-The src code is my adaoption of the network-flow algorithm from _A Java Library of Graph Algorithms and Optimization_ by _H.T.Lau_
+The src-code is my adaoption of the network-flow algorithm from _A Java Library of Graph Algorithms and Optimization_ by _H.T.Lau_

 Giving you an idea of the graph-model: